jcaip/jcaip.github.io/_posts/2018-01-12-Ensemble-Methods.md

   - random forests are invariant to linear monotonic change
   - resilient to correlated features
   - resilient to randomness as well

+requires gradient and hessian of the loss function -

+Watchlist - you can overfitting at any round of the boosting process.
+Easy cut-off at any round when classifying - to recover from overfitting

+Linear monotonic transformations - do not correlated features, such as countvectorizer are not important

+early stopping
+full learning history as well.

+plotting a learning curve

+max_depth of the tree
+learning_rate of the tree
+max_delta_step, additional cap on learning rate, working with highly-imbalanced classes n_estimators - number of boosting rounds booster, usuall tree base_score - boosting starts with predictiong 0.5 for all observations, change it all here seed/random_state objective - if you want to play with maths, just give the callable that maps y_true, y_pred into gradient and hessian matrix.